turbulenz/webgl_benchmark/README.rst

 =====
 The goal of Polycraft.gl_ is to provide a game benchmark that demonstrates the use of WebGL for gaming in the browser.
 Unlike other benchmarks that focus on testing a specific API, the benchmark is designed to use a range of WebGL APIs used in gaming, making it more representative of a game created with web technologies.

-Polycraft.gl (the benchmark) uses the game Polycraft_,  a 3D real-time base building and tower defense game targetting platforms capable of supporting HTML5 technologies such as WebGL, Web Audio and Websockets, to provide the real-world content of textures, shaders and rendering method.
-The Polycraft game has been developed by `Wonderstruck Games`_, the in-house game development team at Turbulenz_, using the open source `Turbulenz Engine`_ and is available to play on `GA.ME`_.
+Polycraft.gl (the benchmark) uses the game Polycraft_, a 3D real-time base building and tower defense game targetting platforms capable of supporting HTML5 technologies such as WebGL, Web Audio and Websockets, to provide the real-world approach to rendering including the content of models, textures and shaders.
+The game Polycraft has been developed by `Wonderstruck Games`_, the in-house game development team at Turbulenz_, using the open source `Turbulenz Engine`_ and is available to play on `GA.ME`_.
 The experienced team at Wonderstruck/Turbulenz, whom collectively have worked on numerous console/PC titles at companies such as Lionhead, Criterion and EA have developed the benchmark as method of measuring the capabilities of browsers and hardware to deliver Polycraft and other games to a range of hardware such as mobiles, tablets, laptops and desktops.

 .. image:: https://github.com/turbulenz/webgl_benchmark/raw/master/docs/readme/mac-playing.jpg